• Skip to main content

 Dairy free pancakes with buttermilk?
 That seems impossible, right?

 It is possible!
-You can get fluffy, restaurant quality pancakes but without the milk!
+You can get fluffy, golden brown, restaurant quality pancakes but without the dairy!

 How do you make buttermilk pancakes without milk?